Long-distance calling: History

+On August 10, 1876, Alexander Graham Bell made a call via the telegraph line between Brantford and Paris, Ontario, eight miles (thirteen kilometres) distant.
+This test was said by many sources to be the "world's first long-distance call".
+This test certainly proved that the telephone could work over long distances, at least as a one-way call.

+Following a major flood in 1877, the president of the Chesapeake and Ohio Canal, Arthur Pue Gorman, hired J. Frank Morrison to build a communications line.
+The initial plan was for a telegraph, but due to rapid advances in technology, the project was changed to a telephone system which promised lower operating costs.
+Morrison's construction gangs worked through the summer of 1879, completing a line that stretched over 180 miles from Georgetown to Cumberland, Maryland.
+The system used forty-eight Edison Universal Telephones stationed at intervals along the route, and was considered a pioneering achievement, the world's first commercial long distance telephone service.

 In 1891, AT&T built an interconnect telephone network, which reached from New York to Chicago, the technological limit for non-amplified wiring.
 Users often did not use their own phone for such connections, but made an appointment to use a special long-distance telephone booth or "silence cabinet" equipped with 4-wire telephones and other advanced technology.
 The invention of loading coils extended the range to Denver in 1911, again reaching a technological limit.
 A major research venture and contest led to the development of the audion—originally invented by Lee De Forest and greatly improved by others in the years between 1907 and 1914—which provided the means for telephone signals to reach from coast to coast.
 Such transcontinental calling was made possible in 1914 but was not showcased until early 1915, as a promotion for the upcoming Panama–Pacific International Exposition in San Francisco in the spring of the same year.

-On January 25, 1915, Alexander Graham Bell ceremonially sent the first transcontinental telephone call from 15 Dey Street in New York City, which was received by his former assistant Thomas A. Watson at 333 Grant Avenue in San Francisco.
+On January 25, 1915, Alexander Graham Bell ceremonially initiated the first transcontinental telephone call from 15 Dey Street in New York City, which was received by his former assistant Thomas A. Watson at 333 Grant Avenue in San Francisco.
 This process, nevertheless, involved five intermediary telephone operators and took 23 minutes to connect by manually patching in the route of the call.

 On November 10, 1951, the first direct dial long-distance telephone call in North America was placed from Mayor M. Leslie Denning of Englewood, New Jersey to Mayor Frank Osborne of Alameda, California via AT&T's Bell System.
-The ten digit call (seven digits plus a three-digit area code) was connected automatically within 18 seconds.
+The ten-digit call (seven digits plus a three-digit area code) was connected automatically within 18 seconds.

 The first subscriber trunk dialing in the United Kingdom was deployed December 5, 1958 with Elizabeth II placing a call from Bristol to Edinburgh.